acolytec3/EthereumJSSlides/slides.md

 ____
 - PR merged into EIP repository
 - EIP revisions in conjunction with community feedback
-- All Core Dev Calls aka ACDC (not the band, but almost as good)
+- Further discussion on ACDC (not the band, but almost as good) or other working groups
 - EIP implemented in Ethereum client software (or other code as necessary)
 - EIP functionality rigorously tested (devnets/testnet deployments)
 - "Considered for inclusion" - the final stage